 You will lose whatever you did from when you last started the game up to the moment of the crash.

 b.
 Main savegame overwritten and unreadable by the game Your cloud backup was most likely overwritten, but your backup savegame should be intact, even if there was no prompt to restore it.
 When you start the game, see if you can recover your backup savegame through the game (see E. 2.).
 If not, don't close the game and restore your cloud backup (see E. 1.).
-If that didn't work because it was already overwritten, restore your backup savegame manually (see E. 3.).
+If that doesn't work because it was already overwritten, restore your backup savegame manually (see E. 3.).

 c.
 All steps combined

 You start the game after a crash and realize your progress is gone.
 If the game prompts you to restore your backup savegame, do so (see E. 2.).
 If not, don't do anything in the game and don't exit.
 Use alt+tab to get to the desktop.

 Before you start, check the size of your cloud backup and the file size of your backup savegame (see E.).